 Playerobject is destroyed.
 This causes the connection to

-Disconnect()in this example.
+Disconnect()in this case.
 In other circumstances where the object in question is not necessarily destroyed, you may need to use a table to keep track of connections to be disconnected later via another function.

 Custom Game Events Using BindableEvent

 Often times, you will need to define your own events for gameplay, such as when a team scores a goal.
-You might have one script give that team a point and another script launch some fireworks.
+You might have one script award that team a point and another script launch some fireworks.
 For this, you’ll need to use a

 BindableEvent which features a single user-fireable event named